Olympus E-M1 II vs Panasonic FT7

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the FT7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M1 II and the FT7 are recent models that are part of the current product line-up.
-The E-M1 II replaced the earlier Olympus E-M1, while the FT7 followed on from the Panasonic FT6.
+The FT7 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-M1 II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M1 II was succeeded by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-M1 II or the Panasonic FT7 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.